 We live in a world gone mad where the absolutely worst kind of people assume leadership positions through enormous sums of money and then make decisions entirely in line with the sources of that money.
-We need an independent political movement against the two parties of war and Wall Street DOUG DERN Natural Law No response by print deadline For Information on Federal, State and Local Races Wherever You Live in Michigan; VOTE411.org
+We need an independent political movement against the two parties of war and Wall Street No response by print deadline End imperialist actions that destabilize other countries and cause masses of people to flee their homes.
+Single-payer healthcare and a woman's right to choose.
+DOUG DERN Natural Law For Information on Federal, State and Local Races Wherever You Live in Michigan; VOTE411.org